AdobeDocs/marketo.en/help/marketo/product-docs/administration/workspaces-and-person-partitions/allow-user-access-to-a-workspace.md

    >
    >You can allow your users to have any combination of access to workspaces.

-After saving the changes, you should see the update!
+After saving the changes, you should see the update.

    ![](assets/allow-user-access-to-a-workspace-5.png)